Bandon State Natural Area Exchange Proposal

 A news release issued after the commission meeting summarizes the result.
 Read the commission meeting materials in their entirety, or just read the agreement as amended in June 2015.

 - Convey two properties to in the Bandon area into the state park system totaling 208 acres.
 One is a 111 acres just south of the Bandon State Natural Area, but closer to the beach.
 The other is a 97 acre inholding onb the Coquille Spit at Bullards Beach State Park.

 - Pay $2.5 million into an escrow account to fund future acquisition of state park property.

 - Offer access to property to move the Oregon Coast Trail north of Bandon off a county road.

 Any outside proposal affecting state park land must provide "overwhelming" public benefits to the state park system.
 The system is not a single, unchanging set of properties.
 Most of the change involves receiving property from willing sellers, but it does sometimes involve allowing property to leave the system.
 The equation -- what the public gains minus what it is giving up -- has to show this overwhelming public benefit.
-The benefits are measured by comparing the effects at the deal on the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."
+The benefits are measured by looking at how the deal affects the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."